 How to Teach Your Children Shakespeare begins simply.
-Read the eloquent introduction by John Lithgow and begin with the chapter one.
+Read the eloquent introduction by John Lithgow and begin with chapter one.
 You and your children just right into memorizing a single line of Shakespeare’s A Midsummer’s Night Dream.

 Can you get easier than opening up to the first chapter and jumping right into memorizing Shakespeare?
 Even my youngest children had the line memorized in moments.
-Of course we still needed to repeat the line, after all Repetitio Mater Memoriae or repetition is the mother of memory.
+Of course, we still needed to repeat the line, after all, Repetitio Mater Memoriae or repetition is the mother of memory.

 Chapter two pauses to give you some background.
 Why should you and your children memorize Shakespeare?
 Is it really worth the time to memorize passages of an author long gone?

-As classical educators I think we’ll all heartily agree it’s worth the time, but I loved reading more reasons why it’s so important to spend time studying and memorizing Shakespeare.
+As classical educators, I think we’ll all heartily agree it’s worth the time, but I loved reading more reasons why it’s so important to spend time studying and memorizing Shakespeare.

-Chapter three explains the format of the book, how it’s laid out and why.
+Chapter three explains the format of the book, how it’s laid out, and why.
 By the time the book is finished, you and your children will have memorized 25 passages of Shakespeare.
 Can you believe it?

 And it’s laid out in such an easy fashion.
 Work slowly through the chapters one by one and you’ll reach the goal.
 All with the guidance of Ken Ludwig

 Chapter four continues the memorization of the passage.
 It also introduces imagery and rhythm.
 That’s what I love about How to Teach Your Children’s Shakespeare.
-It intersperses concepts such as imagery and rhythm throughout the book in bit-sized pieces.
+It intersperses concepts such as imagery and rhythm throughout the book in bite-sized pieces.

 Shakespeare Is Slowly Taught